-Here are 5 fast, simple ways to think outside the template on your resume and cover letter:
+Luckily, there are fast, SIMPLE ways to think outside the template and help yourself stand out:

 There’s always more than one way to introduce yourself.
 Project Manager is fairly specific, but you can give yourself a bit more latitude with a general title such as Project Executive, with a second line that lists Portfolio Manager, Project Director, and PMO Manager as job targets.